hand1ov1eternity/myFlix-client/README.md

 Submit a pull request

+---

-Built with React, Bootstrap, and a love for movies 🎬🍿
+> Built with React, Bootstrap, and a love for movies 🎬🍿 — always a work in progress 🚧.